bandyp/Postal-Reminders/README.md

 The app is designed to be on a mobile size screen similar to the PDA.
 It can also be easily viewed by a manager back in the office on a laptop.
 Hense, it is fully responsive on all size screens.

 The colours chosen are those of Royal Mail.
+[Click here](library/Postal.pdf) to see the mock ups.

 ## Users
 The predominent user is the Postman or women, especially those new to the route.
 Also, experienced